cvghivebrain/Sonic1sq/README.md

 * The hidden Japanese credits screen has been given its own gamemode, which is accessible through the level select.
 * Water palettes are generated in-game by the WaterFilter subroutine, instead of being hardcoded.
 * Palette transitions are controlled by a brightness variable, and no longer require a "next" palette.
 This simplifies loading new palettes.
+* Monitor icons load only as needed, allowing for up to 256 unique monitor types (with a maximum of 8 loaded at any one time).

 # Credits
 * [flamewing](https://github.com/flamewing) for [mdcomp](https://github.com/flamewing/mdcomp).